-stage of the inverse-based incomplete factorization preconditioning iterative method [9].
-Furthermore, the preconditioning itself is of a multi-level type, complementary to the often used full-pivoting strategies.
-Next, the inverse-based approach is also of paramount importance to keep the fill-in at a manageable level (see Table 8.5).
-And last, we emphasize that these results, of course, reflect our selected problem class: to compute a few of the interior eigenvalues and associated eigenvectors for a highly indefinite symmetric matrix defined by the Anderson model of localization.
+Let us briefly recall the main ingredients necessary for this progress.
+At the heart of the new approach lies the use of symmetric matchings [40] in the preconditioning stage of the inverse-based incomplete factorization preconditioning iterative method [11].
+Furthermore, the preconditioning itself is of a multilevel type, complementary to the often used full-pivoting strategies.
+Next, the inverse-based approach is also of paramount importance to keep the fill-in at a manageable level (see Table 4).
+Finally, we emphasize that these results, of course, reflect our selected problem class: to compute a few of the interior eigenvalues and associated eigenvectors for a highly indefinite symmetric matrix defined by the Anderson model of localization.

-The performance increase by several orders of magnitude (see Table 8.4) is solely due to our use of new and improved algorithms.
-Combined with advances in the performance to cost ratio of computing hardware during the last 6 years period, current preconditions methods makes it possible to solve those problems quickly and easily which have been considered by far too large until recently [13].
-Even for $N \times N$ matrices as large as $N = 64 \cdot 10^6$, it is now possible within a few days to compute the interior eigenstates of the Anderson problem.
+The performance increase by several orders of magnitude (see Table 3) is solely due to our use of new and improved algorithms.
+Combined with advances in the performance-to-cost ratio of computing hardware during the past six years, current preconditions methods make it possible to solve those problems quickly and easily, which have been considered by far too large until recently [15].
+Even for $N \times N$ matrices as large as $N = 64 \cdot 10^6$ , it is now possible to compute within a few days the interior eigenstates of the Anderson problem.